-Cyprinodontiformes, commonly known as Killifish, is a family of fish which compromise of over 1250 species; these species are classified into ten different groups.
+Cyprinodontiformes, commonly known as killifish, is a family of fish that encompass more than 1,250 types of killifish species.
+These species are then classified into ten different groups.

-Although the phrase ‘Killi’ sounds like it might be dangerous, Killifish did not derive their name for that reason.
-‘Killy’ is actually derived from the Dutch world meaning ditch of channel.
+Although the term ‘killi’ sounds like it might be dangerous, killifish did not derive their name for that reason.
+‘Killy’ is actually derived from the Dutch word meaning ditch or channel.

-The vast majority of Killifish are one or two inches in size, the larger species reaching up to six inches.
+The vast majority of killifish are only one or two inches in size, with larger species reaching up to six inches.

 Killifish vary widely in appearance.
-One thing most of them do have in common though, is the bright colours and vivid patterns.
+One thing most of them do have in common though is the bright colors and vivid patterns.